dlicata335/cart-cube/README.md

 cctt.pdf -- draft paper

 agda/ -- Agda formalization of the model, using the internal language
          technique developed by Orton and Pitts.

-         This was developed using a development version of Agda, so if you experience problems with the current release, let us know.
+This was developed using a development version of Agda, so if you experience problems checking it with the current release, let us know.